hackmdio/docs-with-hackmd/README.md

 ===

 1. Create a new repo on GitHub
+2. Setup GitHub Actions workflow
-2. Create a file in the repo named `_config.yml` with following content:
+3. Create a file in the repo named `_config.yml` with following content:
 ```
 destination: ./build
 title: "My doc site"